-In each Tower plot, one or two sampling cells are randomly chosen for root coring, depending on plot size, and in a given root sampling year, the same cells are also used for aboveground Herbaceous Biomass sampling (DP1.10023.001).
+In each Tower plot, one or two sampling cells are randomly chosen for root coring, depending on plot size, and in a given root sampling year, the same cells are also used for aboveground Herbaceous Biomass sampling at sites where this protocol is implemented (DP1.10023.001).
 Sampling cell locations are randomized in advance, and once sampled, cells are removed from consideration for future sampling.
 See AD[03] for further details.